jiankai92/metropolis-assessment/README.md

 ````

 5. Once credentials is defined, run `php artisan migrate` to create the required database tables.
+6. Using terminal, run `vite build` in project root directory to build required assets.
-6. If you cloned the project on your webserver directory, the project can now be opened
+7. If you cloned the project on your webserver directory, the project can now be opened
    at `http://<your-webserver-host>/path/to/metropolis-project`.
 Else using terminal, run `php artisan serve` at the
    root of the project.
-The project will now be accessible at `http://127.0.0.1:8000`
+The project will now be accessible at `http://127.0.0.1:8000`.

 ### Setting up admin login user